z-esmaily/guided_grounded_instructpix2pix/README.md

 GroundingDINO: You can find instructions for the official installation on the [GroundingDINO GitHub page](https://github.com/IDEA-Research/GroundingDINO).

-We have also prepared a pre-configured folder, which you can download from [here](https://drive.google.com/drive/folders/18NinD0UIj6bYACu_MOESuf1OE3WR4uBr?usp=sharing) and place in the root directory.
+To simplify the setup, we also provide a pre-configured folder available for download [here](https://drive.google.com/drive/folders/18NinD0UIj6bYACu_MOESuf1OE3WR4uBr?usp=sharing) This folder is provided under the original Apache 2.0 License.
+Please place it in the root directory

 SAM Model: You can find instructions for downloading the SAM model from the [Segment Anything Github page](https://github.com/facebookresearch/segment-anything).
 Once downloaded, you must put its path in sam_path in external_mask_extractor.py.